 Stores keep the $0.05 fee.
 None of the $0.05 goes to the City of Hillsboro.

 The $0.05 fee for paper bags is intended to help stores cover a portion of the added cost of providing paper bags, which are more expensive than plastic bags.
-The $0.05 fee is required of larger stores with more than 10 employees, and will be optional for smaller businesses and restaurants.
+The $0.05 fee is required of all retail establishments.
+Restaurants may provide a recyclable paper bag to customers at no charge.

 What about plastic produce bags and collecting pet waste?